-The black oak savannas of Indiana Dunes National Lakeshore are some of the last surviving and highest quality oak savannas in the world.
+The black oak savannas of Indiana Dunes National Park are some of the last surviving and highest quality oak savannas in the world.
 The rest have been cleared, developed, or neglected.
 If neglected, prairie plants disappear as the habitat becomes dominated by trees.
-The savannas of Indiana Dunes National Lakeshore are actively managed and are being restored.
+The savannas of Indiana Dunes National Park are actively managed and are being restored.

 Black oak savannas are richly diverse ecosystems that contain plants and animals found in both oak forest and tall grass prairies.
 This diversity includes flora and fauna that are listed as rare, threatened, or endangered.
 The Karner blue butterfly (Lycaeides melissa samuelis), a federally endangered species, has suffered from loss of habitat.
 Restoration of this oak savanna and carefully managed prescribed burns help ensure that populations of wild lupine, the Karner larvae’s only source of food, remain plentiful.